 Father Christmas will be located along the woodland trail – he will do a short appearance; however, he will not be wandering around the Christmas Village or in a grotto.
 His elves will be at key areas along the trail and will interact with visitors.

 You can arrive anytime before your trail time slot to soak up some seasonal cheer in our pre-trail Christmas Village.
 Once complete you will exit via our post-trail Christmas Village.
 Both villages will have food and drink stalls and traditional fairground rides at each one.
+In line with the latest government guidance face coverings will need to be worn on fairground rides for visitors aged 12 and above.
 A one way system will be in place and visitors will not be able to re-enter the villages once they have left them.
 Any purchases you wish to make will be by card only.

 Visiting during the day